 Thus defining a bearer protocol independent package to control the bearer connection setup and release might be an option.
 Such a packet could be the base for other bearer connection protocols as well like SCTP, DTLS, etc. Such a package could simplify interworking functions between different bearer connection protocols.}

 8.7 Example for the TLS profile concept

-This section provides examples for the TLS profile concept.
+Appendix III provides examples for the TLS profile concept.

-Table 2 depicts an example for a TLS domain profile.
-The profile is partitioned into three parts: part one describes the TLS client related properties, part two describes the TLS server related properties, and the last part covers the properties which are common to both TLS server and TLS client.
-Additionally for some profile properties like the cipher suite the a distinction is made between items that must be supported and items that are optionally allowed to be supported.